 Hungary

-The first round in Group F went as expected, with Portugal confidently leading the group, while Hungary, playing away, shared points with Ireland (2-2).
-Marco Rossi's team could have secured all three points, but after leading 2-0, they conceded a decisive goal in the 93rd minute.
-Nonetheless, Hungary's winless streak in World Cup qualification now stands at four matches (2 wins and 2 draws).
+The first round in Group F went as expected.
+The Portuguese confidently topped the group, while Hungary, playing away, drew 2-2 with Ireland.
+Marco Rossi's team had a chance for all three points, leading 2-0 before conceding the equalizer in the 93rd minute.
+Notably, Hungary's winless streak in World Cup qualifiers now stands at four matches (2 wins, 2 draws).

-- Hungary has conceded in 8 of their last 9 World Cup qualification matches.
+- Hungary has conceded in 8 of their last 9 World Cup qualifying matches.

 - At least 3 goals have been scored in 4 of Hungary's last 5 home matches in this tournament.

-- In their last 14 home World Cup qualification matches, Hungary has suffered only 4 defeats (8 wins and 2 draws).
+- In their last 14 home qualifiers, Hungary has suffered only 4 defeats (8 wins, 2 draws).

 Predicted lineup for Hungary (4-5-1)